1. CONCEPT OF MATTER

 1.a) Matter and energy

 The development of the new gravity theory has implied changes in numerous principles and laws of physics, configuring a theory of unification and a theory of everything.
 We can divide the modified physics principles of the new paradigm into two large groups:

 In the first group, the affected physics principles will define matter in the general sense and its various states of aggregation.

-This modern science book studies the first group of principles of physics related to the equivalence of gravity and mass, from the point of view of its support, constitution or physical reality and the energy as a property of the aggregation states of matter in general.
+This modern science book studies the first group of principles of physics related to the equivalence of gravity and mass, from its support, constitution, or physical reality, and the energy as a property of the aggregation states of matter.

 If Global Dynamics deals with space, time, and their relation to the physics of gravity, Global Mechanics is more concerned with areas closer to Quantum Mechanics.

 We would like to put special emphasis on two particular aspects.
-On the one hand, globine, mass, wavine and normal matter exist as real physical entities, and independently of any observer.
-On the other hand, in the new theory of everything the forces at a distance or forces derived from fields with pure mathematical properties without material support of a physical nature are unnecessary.
+On the one hand, the global aether and the mass exist as real physical entities, and independently of any observer.
+On the other hand, in the new theory of everything forces at a distance or forces derived from fields with pure mathematical properties without material support of a physical nature are unnecessary.

-Even though the complexity of the mathematical formulae, related to the states and the structure of matter studied in Quantum Mechanics, would be as high as or even higher than previous books.
-And perhaps would also cause serious mathematical tensions to neurons; this Global Mechanics book on the concept, properties and characteristics of matter avoids quantitative details in order to keep the difficulty level as low as possible.
+Even though the complexity of the mathematical formulae, related to the states and the structure of matter studied in Quantum Mechanics, would cause serious mathematical tensions to neurons; this Global Mechanics book on the concept, properties, and characteristics of matter avoids quantitative details to keep the difficulty level as low as possible.